anujs2099/rhce-sample-exams_2nd-edition/lab1.md

 **Task 4**

-Using help with Modules using the ansible-doc command
+Getting help with ansible-doc command

 -  List all the examples of using ping module
 -  Find out the mandatory arguments for copy module